Extreme heat and heatwaves can negatively affect at-risk members of the community.

 Heat cramps

-Cramps in the abdomen, arms or legs
+Muscle cramps predominantly in the abdomen, arms and legs

 Heat exhaustion